-Either way, we feel some items have a place in every (trans)guy’s wardrobe.
-One is definitely a cotton tank top for hot summer days.
+Either way, we feel some items have a place in every trans guy’s wardrobe.
+One is definitely a cotton top for hot summer days.
 Especially if you are wearing a binder, it will help you stay cool — literally and figuratively.
-Plus it makes you look manly as hell!
 We recommend looking for organic cotton or hemp.
 These materials are not only better for our environment, but it also feels great on your skin!
 Rawganique has some amazing basic clothing pieces, such as tank tops and T-shirts.
 In many cases the items are unisex, something we also love.

 4. Pronoun pins

 Another big part of your social transition is the change of pronouns, and that involves the conscious effort of the people around you.
 It's not entirely in your hands.
-It can be terribly frustrating when people refer to you with the wrong pronoun, but remember - people rarely do it with malicious intent.
+It can be really distressing when people refer to you with the wrong pronoun, but remember - people rarely do it with malicious intent.
 That being said, it's okay to feel distressed or frustrated when this does happen.
 At Paxsies, we find that educating them is more effective than demonizing them.

-For many, the gender dysphoria they experience that is most visible for the outside world as well is the absence of a flat chest.
-Using a chest binder is a life-changing experience for many and significant steps towards bringing out the person they really are.
+For many trans guys, one of the most pressing sources of dysphoria is their chest.
+Using a chest binder is a life-changing experience for many , and is often a significant step toward bringing out the person they really are.
 However, binding should be done safely, and we don’t recommend creating DIY binder from tape or bandages!
-Besides being very uncomfortable, it can cause —sometimes irreversible — injury!
+Besides being very uncomfortable, it can cause serious and irreversible injury.

 6. FTM All-in-one Packing Boxers

 Packing is another excellent way to help you express yourself in your new gender role.
-You can make your own DIY packer, and if you're not the DIY type, there are many packing options out there.
-However, Paxsies offers the only all-in-one packing solution!
-The stylish boxers have a firm removable foam packer that can easily be washed.
+You can make your own DIY packer, and if you're not the DIY type, there are many packing options available to you.
+Paxsies offers the only all-in-one packing solution!
+These boxers have a firm removable foam packer that can easily be washed.
 It is lightweight and creates a very natural-looking bulge (and they're stylish, to boot).

-Because it is incorporated in the underwear, you can easily use it during exercise as well.
-Whether this is running, yoga, or even swimming!
-You can feel comfortable in any situation (and you don't have to worry about your packer going rogue)!
-If you are not sure packing is something for you.
-We advise you to first try it with a sock and see how it feels before investing money in a packer.
+Because your packer is secured in your underwear, you can use it during exercise as well, whether you're running, doing yoga, or even swimming!
+You can feel comfortable and secure in any situation (and you don't have to worry about your packer going rogue)!
+If you are not sure packing is something for you, we advise you to first try it with a sock and see how it feels before investing money in a packer.

 7. FTM Packer - Mr. Limpy

-The Cheapest most realistic silicone FTM soft packer
+The cheapest, most reliable silicone FTM soft packer

 8. Shot kit

-One of the most exciting phases in the transition is the getting on testosterone, or "T".
-For the majority, this moment feels like the real beginning of the journey.
-It should be remembered, however, that you are handling and carrying delicate equipment that may break or become damaged.
-Additionally, it's what you need to maintain your manhood — it's precious!
-This obviously holds true for any kind of person that needs to self-administer their medication.
+One of the most exciting phases in the transition is the starting hormone replacement therapy, or HRT.
+For a lot of trans guys, this is an important part of their transition.
+That being said, remember that you are handling and carrying delicate equipment that may break or even cause injury!
+This obviously holds true for anyone that needs to self-administer their medication.

-Therefore, having a shot kit to keep your syringes, needles, and T organized and protected is an absolute FMT essential.
-We recommend having a hard case shot kit, that way you are absolutely sure your liquid treasure remains safe, especially during travel.
+Therefore, having a shot kit to keep your syringes, needles, and T organized and protected is an absolute FTM essential.
+We recommend having a hard case shot kit, that way you are absolutely sure your T remains safe and secure, especially during travel.

 9. Pantothenic acid/ Vitamin B5

-For many transguys, an unwanted side effect of the testosterone shots is acne.
-Which makes sense, because the FMT transition could be seen as experiencing a (second) puberty.
-There are various ways to treat acne, but many swear that taking vitamin B5 supplements, which reduce the frequency and severity of outbreaks on the face.
+For many trans guys, an unwanted side effect of the testosterone shots is acne.
+Which makes sense, because the FTM medical transition is often seen as a second puberty.
+There are various ways to treat acne, but many swear by vitamin B5 supplements, which reduce the frequency and severity of outbreaks on the face.
 It's also known under the names Anti-dermatitis vitamin, Calcium-pantothenate, D-pantothenic acid, Dexpanthenol, Pantethine, and Pantothenate.

-Even if this is not the case, vitamin B5 has many health benefits besides the reduction of acne on the face and is an essential nutrient for the human body.
-Taking supplements has some benefits, but results backed up from studies are limited; accelerated wound healing, reduction of stress and anxiety, boost of immune system, and stimulation of physical growth.
-It's widely available in powder, capsules, and tablets.
+Apart from the benefit of acne reduction, vitamin B5 has many other health benefits and is an essential nutrient for the body.
+Taking supplements has some benefits, but results backed up by studies include accelerated wound healing, reduction of stress and anxiety, immune system boosts, and the stimulation of physical growth.
+It's widely available in powder, capsule, and tablet form.
 For those that want to refrain from taking a synthetic supplement, it can naturally be found in liver, queen bee jelly, yeast, rice bran, molasses, peanuts, tree nuts, whole grains, mushrooms, eggs, milk, and potatoes.

 10. Razor and shaving foam

 When eventually that facial hair starts to grow, you might want to get a proper razor to maintain the look you want.
 Since we should care for the environment, we suggest buying a stainless steel safety razor, where you only swap the razor blades as opposed to the whole razor head.
-You’ll end up saving a lot of money in the long run, and it’s stylish as can be!
-Many claim other types of razors actually shave too close to the skin (or even under the skin), which can ultimately lead to painful ingrown hairs.
+You’ll end up saving a lot of money in the long run (and they're classy).
+Some other types of razors actually shave too close to the skin (or even under the skin), which can ultimately lead to painful ingrown hairs.
 Check out the Art of Shaving for all your shaving essentials.

 With a proper razor comes the right shaving foam as well and here we recommend staying green as well.
-Try to find a plant-based shaving foam with natural elements.
-Very often — if not always — using natural material and substances don’t only help the environment, but are ultimately also the better choice for your body.
+Try to find a plant-based shaving foam with natural ingredients.
+Using natural ingredients doesn't only help the environment, but are ultimately also better for your body.
 Check out Aveda’s Pure-formance shave cream for an example of a shaving cream with natural ingredients.